raahulsaxena/raahulsaxena.github.io/_pages/about.md

 I have 4+ years of industry experience as a Software Engineer at Philips, where I worked on large-scale analytics applications.

-Currently, I'm a Graduate Student Researcher at Spotify, focusing on ML-driven solutions.
+Currently, I'm working as a Graduate Student Researcher at Spotify doing research on improving the performance of small language models on text-to-sql task.

+I'm actively seeking full-time Software Engineer / Machine Learning Engineer opportunities.
+If you're a recruiter or a hiring manager, feel free to contact me to discuss new opportunities.

 Contact: rahulsaxena ‘at’ umass ‘dot’ edu